Oahu Dream Weddings Tips & Advice

 - If people are used to seeing you with glasses and you want to wear them, that's fine.
 You might get reflections from the camera flash but, that can't be helped.

 - Avoid "transition" lenses or dark sunglasses.
 Bring a clear lens pair if you like to be seen with your glasses.
-FYI: If your eyes are sensitive to bright sunlight, beach locations can be particularly bright with the sun and the reflection of the sand no matter what.

 Hair:

-- Consider order a Hawaiian Haku head wreath to hold your shoulder or shorter length hair in place.
+- Consider a Hawaiian Haku head wreath to hold your shoulder or shorter length hair in place.

 - If you secure your own hair person directly, please make sure they know that you cannot be late.
 Stylist are notorious for making people late LOL.